 Getting our kids excited about cross country skiing can be challenging, especially when it is so cold outdoors and so warm indoors.
 Even I have a hard time convincing myself to go out.
-But Parks Canada has done a good job helping families make the most of an outdoor adventure by creating – what Parks calls – a winter hub at Marmot Meadows here in Jasper National Park.
+But Parks Canada has done a good job helping families make the most of an outdoor adventure by creating a close-to-town Cross Country Ski spot at Marmot Meadows here in Jasper National Park.

-We took advantage of their inviting programming this weekend.
-They offer hot chocolate on the weekends, and just this was enough to motivate our kids to gear up for some outdoor fun.
+Years ago, prior to the big Whistlers Campground renovations, we enjoyed heading out on the weekends to partake in their parks programming on the weekends.
+They offered hot chocolate on the weekends, and just this was enough to motivate our kids to gear up for some outdoor fun!

 The main family ski area at Marmot Meadows is set in a large loop around an open field.
 There is a side trail which passes through the trees and can be warmer if the field is windy.
-Then, there are longer trails which wind up over some hills and through the campground.
+Then, there are longer trails which wind up over some hills and through Whistlers Campground.

 When we first arrived the older kids were eager to ski and set off, breaking their own trail through the snow while we continued to get ourselves and the baby ready.
 The layout of the Marmot Meadows loop makes it very easy to ski at your own pace while being able to see your kids wherever they happen to be skiing or playing (as long as they haven’t ventured into the woods).